James Fox: Best UFO Photo? James Fox on Calvine & Cover-Ups | DSH #1531

 And I took these drawings there and I met with some

-researchers and I was showing them like, look at this, this is the lightning that happened.
+researchers and I was showing them like, look at this, this is the landing that happened in, but this is a little different.
+It was a close encounter of the third kind when witnesses report entities.

 And they were like, whoa,

+have you seen the Wangina cave art that's thousands of years old?
 They were like, holy shit, this looks like exactly like the cave art from the Wanjina.

 You know, the indigenous tribes talked about the Wanjina descending.

-it's a good question and i've speculated on that that's all i can tell you is i've speculated on that because i don't think anyone really knows but I have interviewed a number of military personnel from around the world that have intercepted or tried to intercept UFOs.
+But I have interviewed a number of military personnel from around the world that have intercepted or tried to intercept UFOs.
+And some of them have tried to shoot at them.

+Some of them have successfully shot at them.
 I report on it in a film I did called I Know What I Saw.

 You can watch that for free online.
+And

-towards anything that could be seen as a threat.
+we take a very hostile position. towards anything that could be seen as a threat.

 Right.

-And I'll remind your audience, like anything that's in particularly controlled airspace, you don't identify yourself, and you fly, you scramble jets to intercept it, and it's flying rings around our jets, right?
+And I'll remind your audience, like anything that's in particularly controlled airspace, you don't identify yourself and you fly, you scramble jets to intercept it and it's flying rings around our jets, right?

 That's a national security issue, right?